-The Clerk's office registers business names known as "assumed names" for new businesses in accordance with Illinois law.
-In addition, Cook County Vital Records also certifies notary public commissions approved by the Illinois Secretary of State.
+The Clerk’s office registers business names known as “assumed names” for new businesses in accordance with Illinois law.
+In addition, Cook County Vital Records mail out Notary Public Commission Certificates approved by the Illinois Secretary of State.

 Visitors can find more information on each topic by selecting the corresponding topic to the left.